spacemunkay/boilerplate-rails-api-json/README.md

 # About
 Boilerplate for a RESTful JSON rails-api using Postgres.
 The goal is to create a template for most APIs such that only the domain specific models & logic need to be added.

-## Authentication Procedure
-Users are required to register and confirm their email address.
-Once registered, upon login they receive a token that can be sent in the headers of future requests for authorization.
-Once issued, the token does not change, however I plan on adding the ability for a user to renew their token.
-See `spec/requests/users_spec.rb` for details.
+It also acts as a minimum deployable system if you use AWS.

 ## What's Added
 * Rspec preconfigured w/ FactoryGirl.